 Now for the fun part!
 Grab a baking sheet and put a couple Tablespoons of oil down on the pan.
 You will want it to coat the whole pan.
 This will make the crust nice and crispy when you’re baking the breadsticks.
 Some of my photos show parchment paper under the breadsticks.
 I’ve tried it with and without parchment but prefer NOT using the parchment for a crispier crust.
 Stretch the dough out on top of the oiled pan, pulling and stretching it into a rectangle.
 If the dough resists, let it sit for a minute for the gluten to relax and then stretch it again.
 Once the dough is mostly in a rectangular shape, spread another 2 Tablespoons of olive oil over the top of the breadsticks.
 Sprinkle the garlic/herb seasoning over the top of the olive oil and then coat with shredded mozzarella and parmesan cheese.

-Let those breadsticks hang out and warm up just a bit at that same 78 degree Fahrenheit temperature for about an hour.
+Let the breadsticks hang out and warm up just a bit at that same 78-80ºF temperature for about an hour or two.
 The longer you let them proof, the more fluffy they will be.
 These breadsticks are not meant to be super fluffy – more of a delicious vehicle for all that melty/crispy cheese – but you decide how you prefer them.
-During this hour of proofing, place a baking stone in the oven (this gets the breadsticks crispy on the bottom) and preheat to 425 degrees Fahrenheit.
+During this hour of proofing, place a baking stone in the oven (this gets the breadsticks crispy on the bottom) and preheat to 425ºF.
 Once the oven is preheated, place the pan of breadsticks on the pizza stone and bake for about 15 minutes until brown and crispy on the outside and tender/soft on the inside.
 Enjoy dipped in marinara sauce or devour them plain.
 They are good either way!

 Frequently Asked Questions